0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/free-offer.md

 ## Prerequisites

-To create a Azure SQL Database, you need:
+To create a free Azure SQL Database, you need:

 - An Azure account.
   - If you're evaluating Azure, consider the [Azure free account, with many services available free for 12 months](https://azure.microsoft.com/free/).